 Source: Judicial Council of California, Civil Jury Instructions 358.
 Mitigation of Damages, pg.
 176.

-Force Majuere (Act of God)—A party is not deemed to have failed to meet an obligation under a contract if their performance or failure to perform was caused by events that could not be anticipated and were beyond their control.
-Note: parties to a contract may write in a force majuere clause.
+Force Majeure (Act of God)—A party is not deemed to have failed to meet an obligation under a contract if their performance or failure to perform was caused by events that could not be anticipated and were beyond their control.
+Note: parties to a contract may write in a force Majeure clause.
 Then, the clause will typically rule.